edoardottt/tryhackme-ctf/Agent-Sudo/README.md

 	- Enter username `chris` and password `crystal`.
 	- `mget *`
 	- By `ToAgentJ.txt` I can understand there is a pic that isn't a photo actually.
-	- Infact, `binwalk -e cutie.png` extracts useful data.
+	- In fact, `binwalk -e cutie.png` extracts useful data.
 	- `cd _cutie.png.extracted`
 	- `zip2john 8702.zip > zip.hash`
 	- `john zip.hash` and we get the password